Rhema Media

 Rhema Media (previously known as Rhema Broadcasting Group or RBG) is a Christian media organisation in New Zealand.
-It owns radio networks Rhema, Life FM and Star, and television station Shine TV.
+It owns radio networks Rhema, Life FM and Sanctuary, and television station Shine TV.
 It also publishes Bob Gass's quarterly devotional publication The Word For Today, and a youth version called The Word For You Today.
 Rhema Media is based in Newton, Auckland and is the founding organisation of United Christian Broadcasters (UCB).

 Rhema Media was set up in the 1960s by Christchurch evangelical Richard Berry, following the success of Ecuadorian Christian short-wave radio station HCJB.
 The company's flagship network Rhema (then New Zealand's Rhema) began full-time broadcasting on 11 November 1978.
 In 1997 the company launched the additional radio brands of Life FM and Star (then Southern Star).
 Shine TV was launched in 2002, and The Word radio network operated between 2007 and 2015.

 History

 1960s–1978

 Rhema Media began in the 1960s as Gospel Radio Fellowship, a small group of evangelical Christians who wanted to set up a radio station in Christchurch.
 The New Zealand Government legalised private radio, after illegal pirate broadcasts by Radio Hauraki in the Hauraki Gulf.
 The fellowship set up a radio studio and transmitter in an old church building and applied to the Broadcasting Authority for permission to broadcast in 1972.
 However, the authority was skeptical about the need for an evangelical radio station, and declined the station's application based on a lack of public interest, finance and professional staff.

 Gospel Radio Fellowship changed its name to Radio Rhema in 1974, and raised enough money to employ twenty staff.
 It received a one-day license for Christchurch in November 1974, a one-day license for Petone in October 1975, and a 10-day Christmas license for Christchurch in 1976.
 The broadcasts had to be live, medium wave, no more than 100 watts, and only directed at supporters.
 The station published newsletters for its Christchurch and Wellington listeners, and launched a monthly publication, Frequency, in 1977.